 - handful of fresh basil and oregano leaves, finely chopped

 - sea salt and freshly ground black pepper

-- 3 tbsp flour ( rice, wholemeal or plain), for coating
+- 3 tablespoon flour, rice, wholemeal or plain, for coating

 - extra virgin olive oil